suffolklibraries/lgc/content/collections/events/saturday-nature-walks.md

     content:
       -
         type: text
-        text: 'There is parking at the front of the building.'
+        text: 'The Art Station is just a short walk away from Saxmundham train station or, if you''re travelling by car, there is parking at the front of the building.'
   -
     type: heading
     attrs: